Soulmenls/Logistics-Document-Generator/README.md

 # Logistics Document Generator

-A professional Python application that generates multi-page shipping placards from Excel data using Word templates.
-Features both a modern GUI interface and command-line operation, with **enterprise-grade security**, comprehensive logging, bulk processing capabilities, and advanced document formatting preservation.
+A secure Python application that automates the generation of professional shipping placards from Excel data.
+Transform spreadsheet logistics data into properly formatted Word documents using customizable templates, with both modern GUI and command-line interfaces.

 ## 🚀 Key Features